MaslowCorporation/GTA-SAN-ANDREAS-VR/README.md

   <img src="https://praydog.github.io/uevr-docs/usage/images/in-game-menu-1.png" alt="GTA San Andreas Logo">
 </p>

-### Now the real work is about to begin !

-In order to make this VR experience satisfying, we need to implement some motion controls.

-Among all the motion controls, the driving motion controls are the most important ones, especially in a game like Grand Theft Auto, where driving is a major part of the experience, so, let's roll our sleeves up and let's figure out how to do this.

-We will need to create a UEVR plugin to handle this.

-We can create plugins in C++ or Blueprint, or LUA.
-Let's create a C++ plugin.
-It's the simplest way.
-Lua would be better, but the UE4SS setup can be tedious ;-)

-We will also use Cleo Redux, because it is a very useful tool to create plugins for GTA games

-Below is the TODO list of the most crucial features we need.

-Let's gooooo !!

-### Create a UEVR plugin for motion steering (C++)

-First create the UEVR plugin that will allow you to drive cars, trucks, and boats, following [this README](./readme_assets/create_uevr_plugin/README.md)

 ### Add a VR steering wheel and hands that you can position as you wish (thanks to steam-vr-wheel and vjoy)

 First, on the main UEVR menu (not the in-game UEVR menu, the first menu you use to inject to the game) ,